scc-digitalhub/validation-framework/server/README.md

 * `project_id` - Path variable, ID of the project the document belongs to.
 If it does not match the project ID contained in the document, it will result in error.
 * `document_id` - Path variable, ID of the document you wish to update.

-The content of the body follows the same structure as the endpoint for creation.
+The content of the body follows the same structure as the endpoint for creation, but no fields are mandatory.

-The `experiment_id` and `run_id` fields are not mandatory for `data-resource`, `run-metadata` and `short-report`, but, if specified, the back-end will check if they indeed match the values of the document with the specified ID.
-If they do not, it will result in an error.
+If `experiment_id` and `run_id` are specified, however, the back-end will (unless it's an `artifact-metadata` document) check that they indeed match the values of the document with the specified ID, and return an error if they don't.

 ---